 Risk Factors for Anemia in Pregnancy

-- Pregnant with more than one child
+- Are pregnant with multiples (more than one child)

-- Two pregnancies close together
+- Have had two pregnancies close together

 - Don't eat enough foods that are rich in iron

-- Heavy periods before you became pregnant
+- Had anemia before you became pregnant

 Symptoms of Anemia During Pregnancy